Extension of Lipschitz maps definable in Hensel minimal structures: Introduction

 Clearly, once we find a 0-definable 1-Lipschitz extension $G: K^n \to K$ of $g$, the function

 is an extension we are looking for.
 So from now on it will be assumed that a given function $f(x)$ satisfies a condition of type~\ref{risometry}.

-For the sake of the proof, we need the following stronger version, which is uniform with respect to parameters from the sort $RV$.
+Actually, for the sake of the proof of the extension theorem, we need the following stronger version, which is uniform with respect to parameters from the sort $RV$.
 We state it only for the case~I.

 \begin{theorem} Consider a 0-definable family

 of 1-Lipschitz functions on subsets of $K^n$.
 Then, for any $\epsilon \in |K|$, $\epsilon > 1$, there exists a 0-definable family